2020 STP Annual Symposium

 Contents of the poster presentations should pertain in some way to the field of toxicologic pathology but are not limited to “classic” toxicity studies/issues technologies.
 Naturally occurring toxicities (including poisonous plants), in any species, as well as spontaneous and infectious diseases of species used in toxicity studies, are welcome, as are mechanistic in vitro and molecularly-oriented studies.
 Studies in alternative species such as fish are also encouraged.

-The abstract submission system will open in late 2019.
 The deadline for abstract submission is March 30, 2020.

 Please read through the instructions and important information below.

 How to Use the Online Abstract Submission System

 - Please register with the abstract system prior to submitting your abstract; this is a unique login separate from your membership login.

 - If you are submitting more than one abstract, you can use the same login for each abstract.

 - You can alter your abstracts at any time up to the deadline (March 30, 2020).

 - Do not include author names in the title or body of your abstract because a “blind” reviewing process may be used—you will enter the names online during the submission process.